-Parent-Child Assistance Program (PCAP)’s primary goals are to help mothers with alcohol and drug use disorders: achieve and maintain recovery from substance abuse, build healthy family lives, and prevent the births of subsequent alcohol- or drug-exposed infants.
-The PCAP model is based on relational theory, motivational interviewing, and harm reduction principles to build trusting relationships with mothers, help participants identify goals and take incremental steps to meet them, connect families with comprehensive community services, and enhance maternal confidence.
+Parent-Child Assistance Program (PCAP)’s primary goals are to help mothers with alcohol and drug use disorders achieve and maintain recovery, build healthy family lives, and prevent the births of subsequent alcohol- or drug-exposed infants.
+The PCAP model is based on relational theory, motivational interviewing, and harm reduction principles to build trusting relationships with mothers, help participants identify goals and take incremental steps to meet them, connect families with comprehensive community services, and enhance maternal self-efficacy.

 What is the model’s approach to providing home visiting services?